Bobasatrania: Taxonomy

+Remains of indeterminate species are known from the earliest Triassic of both Australia (found via drill core) and the Salt Range of Pakistan, as well as the later Early Triassic of the US states of Nevada and Idaho.

+The remains of a "Platysomus"-style tooth plate known from the latest Carboniferous or earliest Permian of the United States appear to be the earliest record of a Bobasatrania relative.

+Occurrence

-The genus originated during the late Permian, survived the Permian-Triassic extinction event, and underwent a speciation event during the Triassic (approx 240M years BP) in the shallow coastal waters off the Pangaean supercontinent.
-Their fossils are therefore found throughout the world, with some of the best examples coming from the Wapiti Lake region of British Columbia, Canada.
+Bobasatrania probably originated during the Lopingian (late Permian) epoch, survived the Permian-Triassic extinction event, and underwent a speciation event during the Triassic in the shallow coastal waters off the Pangaean supercontinent.
+Their fossils are therefore found across the globe (Canada, France, Germany, Greenland, Italy, Madagascar, Spitsbergen, Pakistan, Switzerland, United States).
+Some of the best examples are known from the Wapiti Lake region of British Columbia, Canada.
+The geologically oldest fossils are from the latest Permian Bellerophon Formation of Italy, while the youngest are from the late Ladinian Muschelkalk of Germany and France.
+Fossils include complete specimens but also isolated, characteristic tooth plates.

+Appearance

 They have a distinctive diamond-shaped body, forked tail and long thin pectoral fins.
-B. ceresiensis was about 25 cm long.
-The structure of their teeth suggests they fed on small shelled animals.
+B. ceresiensis was about 25 cm long, while other species, such as B. canadensis, grew to about 1.2 m in length or larger.
+The structure of their teeth (tooth plates) suggests they fed on shelled animals.